MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 00aa00aa-bb11-cc22-dd33-44ee44ee44ee
 ```

-You can also restore the user in one step if you know its ID, using pipelining:
+If you already know the user's ID, you can restore it in one step using pipelining:

 ```powershell
 Connect-Entra -Scopes 'User.ReadWrite.All'